denten-books/plain-text/0-chapter.md

 behavior, theater, semiotics, and, of course, to foundational texts in the philosophy of aesthetics and literary theory.

-A skeptically minded reader may ask, what
+A skeptically minded reader may ask, what does that have to do with literature?
+The domain of the digital, after all, belongs to computer science.
+What can literary theory contribute to our understanding of digital textuality?
+To this I would have to answer: quite a bit.
+I began my education in literary studies with the guidance from the last generation of the Russian formalists.
+And as will become apparent later on in the book, it turns out that the history of literary formalism (and later, structuralism) shares common intellectual ancestry with software engineering.
+Both converge on the idea

+ancestry with software engineers, both similarly in search for document structure.
+More fundamentally,

-But this literature? >>>>Unpacking the metaphor.<<< Grammatically what to what?
+Grammatically what to what?
 More literary stuff.
 Shklov and Bakhtin.
-Strange eyes.

 Why do we call some software an "application"?
 Not until the 1960s did the coinage "software application" enter the English language.[^ln2-app] Before